Overview

 Other factors

-Other factors influencing eligibility include household size or number of dependents, employment status, and financial hardships, such as unexpected debt or recent job loss.
+Other factors influencing sliding fee eligibility include household size or number of dependents, employment status, and financial hardships, such as unexpected debt or recent job loss.
 Some providers might also consider exceptional circumstances, like being a student, a senior on a fixed income, or a veteran.

 Each therapist or therapy center might have its own set of guidelines.
 Therefore, it may be helpful to ask directly about specific criteria when finding sliding-scale services.